LFX-Engineering/memorials/shubhra-kar.md

 Also, I respected him so much for his drive and support of his team, growing them and taking care of them, even across organizations.

 You will be missed, rest in peace.

+## Erica Brescia

+Shubra brought so much positivity, energy and optimism to his work at the Linux Foundation.
+His excitement and pride over the team's work was palpable and absolutely justified - the team has built a powerful platform to support the open source community.

+I'm so grateful for Shubra's leadership, positive energy and friendship he brought to the LF and everyone around him.

+You will be dearly missed, Shubra, but your legacy will live on at the LF and beyond.